EnergySystemsModellingLab/MUSE_OS/docs/inputs/toml.rst

 attributes that are specific to MUSE.

 The TOML file can be read using :py:func:`~readers.toml.read_settings`.
-The resulting data is used to construt the market clearing algorithm directly in the :py:meth:`MCA's factory function <mca.MCA.factory>`.
+The resulting data is used to construct the market clearing algorithm directly in the :py:meth:`MCA's factory function <mca.MCA.factory>`.

 ------------